Wibbly wobbly hedges at Montacute House

 This often happens but the snow usually disappears quickly and the hedges bounce back to their original shape.
 However, by the spring of 1948 the snow had made such an impact that the hedges did not bounce back.
 Over time the collapsed hedges became lovingly known as ‘wibbly wobbly’.

-The hedges are English yew and we start cutting them in August each year.
-The job normally takes about three months because there is over a mile of hedging that needs a trim.
+The hedges are English yew and the gardening team will be cutting them from September.
+The job normally takes about three months, because there is over a mile of hedging that needs a trim.

-By cutting the hedges in August we can be sure that the plants have finished growing for the season, which leaves them crisp and clean for the winter and the next season before they become hairy again.
+By cutting the hedges at this time we can be sure that the plants have finished growing for the season, which leaves them crisp and clean for the winter and the next season before they become hairy again.

 The wibbly wobbly hedges take two people ten days to complete and we use electric hedgecutters, platform scaffolding and a cherry picker to reach the tops.